 With software that you can truly call your own, you are providing top-of-the-line tech solutions to problems you know your personnel will have.
 They can adopt at their individual rate as they naturally see fit.

 You’re also not exposing yourself to the future headaches that would follow any inaction to not plan this inevitable cultural shift into the age of digital communication.

 While there is inherent value in being physically present for essential communications, there are always pros and cons associated with any comparison.

-High-quality online meetings are surprisingly really good at retaining people’s attention in meeting rooms.
+High-quality online meetings and webinars are surprisingly really good at retaining people’s attention in meeting rooms.
 People are more or less trained to look at screens more than they are to look at faces these days.
 Chances are the last time you’ve been in a physical meeting room, at least one person was distracted by a screen.
 Maybe it was even you.

 You can’t blame people for that.
 So much more information comes from screens that we’ve all adapted to pay extra attention to them.
 So when your meeting attendees are on display, there’s a good chance that people may actually pay more attention to them than the other people physically in the room.

 That being said, a con that comes with telepresence is that it doesn’t seem as sincere as an actual physical presence.
 Most managers are much more hesitant to shift their high-level salespeople to video calling clients as opposed to scheduling face to face meetings – and maybe they’re not wrong for doing that in some situations.

 But for internal reasons of efficiency, video communication wins out almost every time.
 There’s just more digital freedom with video calls than there is with awkwardly having to draw out your ideas on scrap paper or whiteboards.